RasmussenLab/vamb/README.md

 __5) Map the reads to the FASTA file to obtain BAM files__

 We have used BWA MEM for mapping, fully aware that it is not well suited for metagenomic mapping.
 In theory, any mapper that produces a BAM file.

-# Troubleshooting

-__Installation: Compilation fails on Arch Linux in a Conda environment__

-This is a known issue affecting multiple (all?)
-Cython-dependent packages at the moment of writing (2019-01-25).
-There is no easy fix to make the pip installation work, but you can compile the Cython file manually.
-[Link to pacman issue](https://bbs.archlinux.org/viewtopic.php?id=242682).

-### Parsing the FASTA file

-No trouble seen so far.

-### Parsing the BAM files

-No trouble seen so far.

-### Autoencoding

-No trouble seen so far.

-### Clustering

-__It warns: Only [N]% of contigs has well-separated threshold__

-See the issue below

-__It warns: Only [N]% of contigs has *any* observable threshold__

-This happens if the inter-contig distances do not neatly separate into close and far contigs, which can happen if:

-* There is little data, e.g. < 50k contigs
-* The VAE has not trained sufficiently
-* There is, for some reason, little signal in your data (low read abundances, similar bacterial strains etc.)

-Make sure the assembly and mapping went well.
-If it did, there is not much to do about it.
-We do not know at what percentage of well-separated or observable threshold Vamb becomes unusable.
-I would still use Vamb unless the following error is thrown:

-__It warns: Too little data: [ERROR].
-Setting threshold to 0.08__

-This happens if less than 5 of the Pearson samples (default of 2500 samples) return any threshold.
-If this happens for a reasonable number of Pearson samples, e.g. > 100, I would not trust Vamb to deliver good results, and would use another binner instead.